 Program overview

-The Bachelor of Science (Honours) in Mathematical Physics at Queen's University is designed for students who are passionate about the intersection of mathematics and physics.
-This program offers a comprehensive education that combines theoretical knowledge with practical applications, preparing students for advanced studies or careers in various scientific fields.
+The Bachelor of Science (Honours) in Mathematical Physics at Queen's University is designed for students who wish to delve into the intricate relationship between mathematics and physics.
+This program emphasizes a strong foundation in both theoretical and applied physics, preparing students for advanced studies or careers in various scientific fields.
 With a focus on high-caliber research and a supportive learning environment, students will engage with world-class faculty and participate in cutting-edge research projects.
-The program emphasizes the development of critical thinking, problem-solving skills, and a deep understanding of physical principles, making it an excellent choice for aspiring physicists and mathematicians.
+The program is structured to foster critical thinking, problem-solving skills, and a deep understanding of complex physical phenomena.

 Featured Experiences